Five top tips for Burns Night

 Glenmorangie Lasanta or Quinta Ruban.
 Something for the sweet / fruity lovers - Glenmorangie has some wonderful cask finishes that pair well with meaty haggis.

-The Single Cask Craigellachie 10 year old.
-Something for the whisky geeks and the desert lovers - this is a single cask whisky making it unique, different and a talking point for your guests.
-The vanilla, toffee and apples would work well with desert.
+Craigellachie 10 year old.
+Something for the desert lovers - as the vanilla, toffee and apples would work well with desert.

 Ardbeg An Oa or Uigeadail.
 Something for the peat lovers - Ardbeg is big, smokey, and robust and would pair well with the cheese board traditionally served at the end of Burns Supper.